Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - Is executed against `webservers group`
 - Uses system role selinux to enable enforcing mode and allow connection on `port 20022`
 - Reboots machines as the last task that playbook executes
-- Ensure that during playbook execution at least one server is available, configure it to `run - sequentially` Ensure that after reboot firewalld service is running, selinux mode set to enforcing and the machine can be accessed by both ports
+- Ensure that during playbook execution at least one server is available, configure it to `run - sequentially` Ensure that after reboot firewalld - service is running, selinux mode set to `enforcing` and `the machine can be accessed by both ports`

 You can use below command to verify the result